-The different applications presented above highlight the opportunity that adapted algorithms can represent to accompany governments in the operation of more efficient public services.
+The different applications presented in section 3.7 highlight the opportunity that adapted algorithms can represent to help governments operate more efficient public services.
 Moreover, the administration of these urban services can be improved through AI as well.
 More generally, AI can be used to effectively support the management or governance of the city and better inform the decision-making process.
 This section presents AI applications that can be deployed by city managers on three different levels: enhancing local government capacity, engaging with the public and informing policymaking.